Introducing In-Context Preview

-The desktop Memsource Editor is now available with a real-time in-context preview for Microsoft Word, HTML, and XML file types, including DITA files.
+The desktop Memsource Editor and online Web Editor are now available with a real-time in-context preview for Microsoft Word, HTML, and XML file types, including DITA files.
 The in-context preview allows translators to preview the translation in its native format with real-time changes while translating.
 This eliminates the need to download the original or translated document separately and provides an instant context for the segments currently being translated.

 In-Context Preview - The Basics

 The In-Context Preview is a new feature for all editions and is available for newly created jobs, not for existing jobs already imported into the Cloud.
-It is available starting from the Desktop Editor 6.200.0 version.
+It is available in the Web Editor and the offline Desktop Editor starting from the 6.200.0 version.

 Using the Preview While Translating

 Users can navigate from the translation grid to the preview window and the other way around.
 When a user clicks on a segment to be translated, the respective text in the preview window is highlighted showing the position of the translated segment within the document.
 Additionally, when a user clicks on a text within the preview, the translation grid jumps to the respective segment to be edited straightaway.
 The preview also helps while running the QA - if a user clicks on a warning, it navigates them to the position within the document.

 The preview currently supports rich text and will soon support images for MS Word documents (for the most updated list, visit our Help Forum).
 We are also working on bringing the preview for other file types in the near future.
 The graph below shows which of the Top 10 most common file types translated in Memsource are currently supported.
 InDesign files have a PDF-based preview through an integration with FrontLab.

 Top 10 Most Common File Types in Memsource - the In-Context Preview is currently available for six formats.

 (Editor’s Note: The In-Context Preview feature was originally released for the desktop Memsource Editor, and was later added to Web Editor.
 This article was edited on January 23, 2017 to include the update.)